acacha/vue-laravel-authorization/README.md

 </script>
 ```

-Or Like in 5.4.23 and before you can use meta tags:
+Or Like in 5.4.23 and after you can use meta tags:

 ```html
     <meta name="csrf-token" content="{{ csrf_token() }}">